Parameter inference and nonequilibrium identification for Markovian systems based on coarse-grained observations

 Finally, as an example, we focus on a four-state fully connected system with two different coarse-grained partitionings (Fig. \ref{fig:heatmap}(a),(b)).
 The system has $12$ unknown parameters and we want to determine whether it is in an NESS.
 We first consider the partitioning of $A_1=\{1\}$ and $A_2=\{2,3,4\}$ (Fig. \ref{fig:heatmap}(a)).
 In this case, our criterion is equivalent to the autocorrelation criterion.
 Fig. \ref{fig:heatmap}(c) illustrates the NESS region in the parameter space that can be identified by our criterion, or equivalently, the autocorrelation criterion (shown in shaded blue) and the region that fails to be identified by the two criteria (shown in green).
 The red line shows the region of equilibrium states.
 In this case, NESS can only be detected in the parameter region far from the red line.

 We then consider another partitioning, i.e. $A_1=\{1,2\}$ and $A_2=\{3,4\}$ (Fig. \ref{fig:heatmap}(b)).
 Fig. \ref{fig:heatmap}(c) shows the NESS regions that can be identified by our criterion (shown in blue) and by the autocorrelation criterion (shown in shaded blue).
 Clearly, the entire NESS region can be captured by our criterion but only a small subregion can be detected by the autocorrelation criterion.
 To gain deeper insights, note that there are $S = 6$ sufficient statistics for the partitioning shown in Fig. \ref{fig:heatmap}(a), while for the one shown in Fig. \ref{fig:heatmap}(b), there are $S = 8$ sufficient statistics.
-More sufficient statistics implies larger NESS region that can be identified by our criterion.
+More sufficient statistics means that more information can be extracted from coarse-grained observations, which generally leads to a larger NESS region that can be identified by our criterion.

+\emph{Estimation of sufficient statistics} --- We emphasize that our methods of parameter inference and nonequilibrium detection are based on an accurate estimation of all the sufficient statistics.
+In the End Matter, we have proposed a maximum likelihood approach to accurately inferring the sufficient statistics $\Lambda_{A_iA_j}$ as well as the transition rates $q_{xy}$ (when $S\geq |E|$).
+This method is then validated using synthetic time-trace data for the ladder, cyclic, and linear models generated using stochastic simulations.

+\emph{Conclusions and discussion} --- Another crucial question beyond this study is whether the transition topology of the system can also be inferred based on coarse-grained observations.
+In fact, this is impossible in many cases due to the loss of information during coarse-graining; however, when there are two coarse-grained states, Refs. \cite{bruno2005using, flomenbom2005can, flomenbom2006utilizing, flomenbom2008universal} have developed a canonical form method of finding all possible transition topologies of the underlying Markovian dynamics.
+Hence in this paper, we always assume that the transition topology of the system is given.

-\emph{Conclusion} --- Here we addressed the problems of parameter inference and nonequilibrium identification based on coarse-grained observations for a general system with an arbitrary number of microstates and arbitrary coarse-grained partitioning.
+Here we established a framework of parameter inference and nonequilibrium identification based on coarse-grained observations for a general Markovian system with an arbitrary number of microstates and an arbitrary number of coarse-grained states when the underlying transition topology is given.
+We provided a criterion for evaluating whether the coarse-grained information is enough for estimating all transition rates and also a criterion for detecting whether the system is in an NESS.
 Our method is based on extracting a set of sufficient statistics that incorporates all statistical information of an infinitely long coarse-grained trajectory.
 Using these sufficient statistics, the problems of parameter recovery and nonequilibrium detection can be brought into a unified theoretical framework.

 \emph{Acknowledgements} --- C. J. acknowledges support from National Natural Science Foundation of China with grant No. U2230402 and No. 12271020.